 Specialist investigations for coronary heart disease

-The cardiologist may also arrange a coronary angiogram.
+He may also arrange a more invasive test called a coronary angiogram.
 A small tube called a cardiac catheter is inserted through the skin and passed through the blood vessels until it comes to the heart.
 Then dye which can be seen on X-rays can be put into the blood vessels supplying the heart muscle.
 The cardiologist will then be able to see if any of the arteries are narrowed or blocked by atheroma.

 If narrowing or blockage is found then they may be able to proceed straightaway to a procedure to open up the artery.
 Angioplasty is a procedure in which a small balloon is passed through the cardiac catheter to the place where the artery is narrowed.
 Then it is inflated in the blood vessel to open it up.
 A wire mesh tube called a stent may be left in the artery to keep it open.